-The Brodhead Creek Regional Authority produces approximately 2.4 million gallons of water daily, which is 45% of its total daily permitted capacity (5.38 million gallons per day).
+Brodhead Creek Regional Authority treats approximately 2.6 million gallons of water daily, about half of its total daily permitted capacity of 5.38 million gallons per day.

-The Brodhead Creek Regional Authority's water sources consist of two wells located adjacent to the Brodhead Creek and a surface water intake located in the Brodhead Creek.
-Some of the water pumped from the wells may originate from the nearby Brodhead Creek and one hundred percent of the water intake is from the Brodhead Creek.
+BCRA's water sources consist of two wells located adjacent to the Brodhead Creek and a surface water intake located on the Brodhead Creek.
 It is important for residents of Monroe County communities within the Brodhead watershed to safeguard the Brodhead Creek and its tributaries.
 Care for the environment and timely responses to environmental threats are directly linked to our ability to maintain a continuous supply of high quality water.

 BCRA Board of Directors

 John H. Parker - Chairman (representing Hamilton Township)